 Child, Family and School Social Workers: Career Info and Requirements

 Child, family and school social workers assist individuals in confronting social and psychological issues that may arise at home, work or school.
 They may help individuals who face abuse, need governmental services or need mental health care.
-This position typically requires a bachelor's degree or master's degree in social work.
+This position typically requires a bachelor's degree or a master's degree in social work.
 However, those interested in research or academic positions normally need a doctoral degree.
 All levels of these social workers usually also have to obtain state licensure or professional registration.